 Player Career makes a comeback with new features

-We'll see Player Career return once again in FIFA 22, but there are going to be a handful of changes to further improve the experience.
+We'll see Player Career return once again in FIFA 22, but there are a handful of changes to further improve the experience.

-Coming On As A Sub will be a new way to come into the match from the bench, which they're aiming to use in delivering the experience of a young prospect climbing the ranks into a starting lineup.
+Coming On As A Sub is a new way to come into the match from the bench, which they're aiming to use in delivering the experience of a young prospect climbing the ranks into a starting lineup.

 Once the Manager decides to sub you in, you can either play the remainder of the match from the moment you're put in or sim past it.